Project Case Study

 Overview

 I joined Bigpoint as an Associate QA Analyst and was promoted to Game Designer after showing design instincts through my testing and feedback work.
-As Game Designer, I owned the engagement systems for Seafight.
-That meant designing live PvE and PvP content, balancing the in-game economy, and shipping features to a global player base.
+As Game Designer, I worked on Seafight's live content: redesigning the Atlantis expansion, reworking select recurring events, shipping the Event Completion feature, introducing secret quests, and giving NPCs more creative designs.

 Challenges